The Immaculate Infection

 Person holding blood vile that says STD Test on it

-Previous Infection: It’s possible for one or both partners to have contracted an STI in the past, sometimes without being aware of it.
+1. Previous Infection: One or both partners can have contracted an STI in the past, sometimes without being aware of it.
 Certain STIs can remain latent for an extended period without displaying symptoms.

 To minimize the risk of contracting or transmitting STIs, it’s essential to practice safe sex by utilizing protective methods like condoms and undergo regular STI testing if you are sexually active.
 Maintaining open and honest communication with your partner(s) regarding your sexual health is crucial for a safe and healthy sexual relationship.